The homotopy type of the PL cobordism category. II: Spaces of piecewise linear planes

 Let $\mathrm{Gr}_d(\mathbb{R}^N)_{\bullet}$ and $\Psi_d^{\circ}(\mathbb{R}^N)_{\bullet}$ be the underlying simplicial sets of $\mathrm{Gr}_d(\mathbb{R}^N)$ and $\Psi_d^{\circ}(\mathbb{R}^N)$ respectively.
 An important intermediate step to prove Theorem \ref{hatcher} is to show that the canonical inclusion

 is a weak homotopy equivalence.
 For the proof of this weak equivalence, we require an alternative model for the PL Grassmannian, which we will introduce in Definition \ref{germ.grassmannian}.
-For this definition, we require the following preliminary construction.
+To introduce this new model of the PL Grassmannian, we require a preliminary construction, which will be given in Definition \ref{equivalence.germs}.
+Before reading the details of this construction, the reader is encouraged to review the definition of the PL set $\Psi_d(U): \mathbf{PL}^{op} \rightarrow \mathbf{Sets}$ given in Definition \ref{spaceman}.
+From now on, we shall typically use $V$ instead of $U$ to denote open sets in $\mathbb{R}^N$.

 [grassm]{Definition}